zhuchenyu2008/ink-and-memory/README.md

 # Ink & Memory

 Ink & Memory is a Disco Elysium–inspired journaling studio where inner voices respond to every sentence.
 It has grown into a complete daily writing workspace with auto-save, calendar and timeline review, friend timelines, and per-user timezone awareness.
-The entire experience works in both English and Chinese from the first keystroke.
+The entire experience works in both English and Chinese.

 ![Writing area](assets/writing-area.png)